 In April 2016, at the direction of its regulator and conservator FHFA, Fannie Mae announced a program that permits principal forgiveness as a loss mitigation alternative for a limited number of loans that were 90 days or more delinquent and has an unpaid principal balance in excess of the value of the related mortgaged property as of March 2016.
 None of the Reference Obligations are eligible for inclusion in this program.
-While there is no indication that this program will be extended or replicated, if any similar program of principal reduction were to be employed in the future that affected the Reference Obligations, any principal that was forgiven with respect to a Reference Obligation would be treated as Unscheduled Principal on the related Payment Date.
-In the event that a Reference Obligation, the amount of the principal forgiveness that was previously treated as Unscheduled Principal would be allocated as a principal loss and may result in a Tranche Write-down Amount on the Notes, as described under "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Tranche Write-down Amounts."
+While there is no indication that this program will be extended or replicated, if any similar program of principal reduction were to be employed in the future that affected the Reference Obligations, any principal that was forgiven with respect to a Reference Obligation that is subject to principal forgiveness subsequently becomes a Credit Event Reference Obligation, the amount of the principal forgiveness that was previously treated as Unscheduled Principal would be allocated as a principal loss and may result in a Tranche Write-down Amount on the Notes, as described under "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Tranche Write-down Amounts."
 Similar programs providing for principal reduction may be employed in the future that affect the Reference Obligations with little or no advance warning to Fannie Mae or its sellers or servicers, and Fannie Mae and its sellers and servicers may have limited ability to participate in the related decision process.